micahmount/personal-site/content/blog/automating-my-blog.md

 ---
 # Automating My Blog with Obsidian and Hugo

-I've been meaning to resurrect my blog for months; but it just never seemed _quite_ important enough; then inspiration struck when Network Chuck did a great video & post about doing exactly what I had been planing; use Obsidian as a second brain[^1] and writing tool; then sync blog posts to Hugo.
+I've been meaning to resurrect my blog for months; but it just never seemed _quite_ important enough; then inspiration struck when Network Chuck did a great video & post about doing exactly what I had been planning; use Obsidian as a second brain[^1] and writing tool; then sync blog posts to Hugo.
 Here are his [video](https://www.youtube.com/watch?v=dnE7c0ELEH8&t=1198s) and [blog post](https://blog.networkchuck.com/posts/my-insane-blog-pipeline/); check them out--they're great!

-While Chuck achieved exactly what I had planned on doing, I want a little different workflow.
-He automated everything from Obsidian to publishing in one go; whereas I want to break that up a bit.
-I want to automate syncing my what I write in Obsidian over to Hugo so that my blog posts are ready to go, but I want to publish in a separate step.
+While Chuck achieved exactly what I had planned on doing, I wanted a little different workflow.
+He automated everything from Obsidian to publishing in one go; whereas I wanted to break that up a bit.
+I want to automate syncing what I write in Obsidian over to Hugo so that my blog posts are ready to go, but I prefer to publish in a separate step.
 So I set about building on top of what Chuck had already done, and modified it to fit my preferences.

 To accomplish this I need to do 2 things:
 1. Copy blog posts from Obsidian to Hugo.